 - Prolonged irritability (which may be more common in mania than depression)

 - Impulsivity (common during manic episodes)

-Because the cause of bipolar disorder isn't known, it's difficult for experts to know the real overlap between bipolar spectrum and bipolar disorder.
+Because the cause of bipolar disorder isn't known, it's difficult for experts to know the real overlap between bipolar disorder and a possible broader bipolar spectrum.